ianyepan/ianyepan.github.io/_posts/2021-05-12-setting-up-use-package.md

-Say you want to write Typescript in Emacs and need language-specific support (i.e. better syntax highlighting etc.).
+Say you want to write Typescript in Emacs and need language-specific support (i.e. better syntax highlighting, etc.).
 We can install [typescript-mode](https://github.com/emacs-typescript/typescript.el/tree/1043025d42602d560949955410d3afa2562130ee) for this purpose.

 Let's start with a simple configuration: